 Archaeology has for more than thirty years formed one of the largest programmes within the Department.
 The subject has proved a rewarding and accessible area of study that has enabled students to become directly involved in research.
 At undergraduate level the Department offers a Certificate, a Diploma and Advanced Diploma, and at postgraduate level a taught MSc course in Applied Landscape Archaeology, and a part-time DPhil by Research.

 The Department has strong links with the School of Archaeology which is responsible for full-time provision within the University.
 Supervision is arranged to suit the DPhil topic and may involve staff from within the School as well as the Department's own archaeologists, Dr David Griffiths (Director of Studies for Archaeology), Dr Alison MacDonald (Departmental Lecturer in Archaeology) and Dr Olaf Bayer (Research Associate).

 Approved topics of research for the part-time DPhil normally relate to the Department's recognised strengths in landscape, British and professional archaeology.
 All admissions and approvals of research topics are subject to the availability of appropriate supervision.
 Occasionally other topic areas are approved, subject to an excellent application and supervision being available within the university.

 The Department for Continuing Education has a longstanding link with Kellogg College.
-The majority of part-time DPhil students in Archaeology have chosen to apply to Kellogg, and many of the tutors and supervisors on this programme are associated with the college.
-Kellogg has developed a unique expertise in attending to the intellectual, social, and welfare needs of part-time, mature graduate students.
+The majority of part-time DPhil students in Archaeology to date have chosen to apply to Kellogg, and many of the tutors and supervisors on this programme are associated with the college.
+Kellogg has unique expertise in attending to the intellectual, social, and welfare needs of part-time, mature, graduate students.
 If a college choice is not specified on your application, it will normally be sent to Kellogg if places are still available there.

 Libraries and computing facilities